SoulCycle Owner, Trump Donors Face Public Shaming

 Castro was unapologetic.

 "My post was actually a lament," he told MSNBC's Joe Scarborough on the Morning Joe program.
 Defending his actions, Castro noted that he simply revealed information that is already part of the public record, easily found online by anyone interested in looking for it.
-As for those he names, he said it's good that residents of San Antonio — a city where more than 60% of the population is Hispanic — know who among them is funding Trump's campaign.
+As for those names, he said it's good that residents of San Antonio — a city where more than 60% of the population is Hispanic — know who among them is funding Trump's campaign.

-"We patronize these places," he said, referring to business owners who gave money to the Trump campaign, "and they're giving their money to this guy who's taking their money and using it to buy Facebook ads talking about how Hispanics are invading this country.
+"We patronize these places," he said, referring to business owners who gave money to the Trump campaign, "and they're giving their money to this guy who's taking their money and using it to buy Facebook ads talking about how Hispanics are invading this country."

 Then this blunt final assertion from Rep. Castro, "We saw the cost of that in El Paso over the weekend.
 People died. "

-Making that direct link to the mass murder at the Walmart in El Paso connection was what really prompted the outrage.
+Making that direct link to the mass murder at a Walmart in El Paso was what really prompted the outrage.

 President Trump tweeted that Castro had made a fool of himself.